RonXTCdaBass/twitch_blackjack_overlay/README.md

 # twitch_blackjack_overlay

-## my first try to make a playable blackjack overlay version for twitch (for OBS)
+## my interpretation and first try to make a playable blackjack overlay version for twitch (for OBS)

  reqired: webspace, Twitch account and a streaming app like OBS